Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 Suddenly, and with great fervor, it begins to scan its way across your periphery - line by line leaving a trail of beautiful glyphs and symbols that somehow seem foreign, yet familiar.
 It all makes _perfect sense,_ but how the hell did you get here in the first place?
-Why is this beautiful little light dancing the mysteries of what it calls "time" and "space" across your mind?
+Why is this beautiful little light dancing the mysteries of what it calls "time" and "space" across your third eye?
 What are these wonderful things called _"Life,"_ _"Love,"_ and _"Laughter"_ it keeps speaking of!?

-Oh shit.
+Oh shit...

-_It's the damn bootloader!_
+_This is the damn bootloader!_

 A sign appears before you - impatiently inviting you along as if you had a choice in the matter -